Published on Monday, 14 April 2014

 During the exploration period, the ANH collects a “subsurface fee” which currently varies between US$0.88 and US$5.24 per hectare depending on the size of the area under exploration and the duration of the relevant exploration phase.

-The royalties are shared with non-producing regions and in 2012, Congress enacted a law to “spread the jam”, amending the Constitution in order to share an increased share of the royalties with them and to exercise greater control over the spending of such royalties.
+On 2012 Congress enacted a law to “spread the jam”, amending the Constitution in order to share royalties evenly between producing and non-producing regions.

-Local governments also directly benefit from the Industry and Commerce Tax levied on services provided within their territory, and which usually amounts to 1.5 per cent of the services, or lower if the tax base is calculated according to a lower base provided by law (such as civil constructions and drilling services).
+Nevertheless, local governments continue to benefit directly from the Industry and Commerce Tax levied on services provided within their territory, and which usually amounts to 1.5 per cent of the services, or lower if the tax base is calculated according to a lower base provided by law (such as civil constructions and drilling services).

 Yes.
 Law 1274 of 2009 establishes an expeditious procedure for the judicial determination of the compensation to be paid by E&P companies for the easements and rights of way necessary to explore, exploit, transport or manage hydrocarbons.
 A prior attempt to negotiate with owners or occupiers is required under the mentioned law.